 On his (Jesus) robe at his thigh was written this title: King of all kings and Lord of all lords.
 Revelation 19:16

 WORSHIP ONLY GOD

 While Moses was in the presence of God on the mountain in Exodus 34:14, God instructed him that his very name is jealous and we are not to worship any other gods before the Lord himself.
 In the New Living Translation the jealousy spoken of is in regard to his relationship with us, so we are not to have a relationship with any other gods before, or instead, or in addition to him.

-When angels in the bible were worshiped by man, they quickly corrected those who were prostrate before them explaining that they themselves were servants of God and were not to be worshiped.
-Only God was to be worshiped.
+When angels in the bible were worshipped by man, they quickly corrected those who were prostrate before them explaining that they themselves were servants of God and were not to be worshipped.
+Only God was to be worshipped.

 Revelation 22:8,9; And when I heard and saw them, I fell down to worship at the feet of the angel who showed them to me.
 But he said, “No, don’t worship me.
 I am a servant of God, just like you and your brothers the prophets, as well as all who obey what is written in this book.
 Worship only God!”

 Revelation 19:10; Then I fell down at his feet to worship him, but he said, “No, don’t worship me.
 I am a servant of God, just like you and your brothers and sistersc who testify about their faith in Jesus.
 Worship only God.

 Jesus tells us in Luke 4:8 that we are to worship only God yet he accepts worship from many people.
 John the revelator reports being in the very presence of God in heaven and seeing four living beings and 24 elders, falling down worshiping the Lamb of God, who is Jesus Christ

 Revelation 5:13,14; Blessing and honor and glory and power belong to the one sitting on the throne and to the Lamb forever and ever.”
 And the four living beings said, “Amen!”
 And the twenty-four elders fell down and worshiped the Lamb.